P1XELWAY/docker-boilerplate-expressjs-strapi-typescript/README.md

 http://localhost:1337/admin (frontend admin)

-To debug code of ExpressJS add a breakpoint and presse F5 (Select Attach to Remote configuration)
+To debug code of ExpressJS add a breakpoint and press F5 (Select Attach to Remote configuration)